risingwavelabs/risingwave-docs/docs/data-delivery.md

 ## Sink decoupling

+Typically, sinks in RisingWave operates in a blocking manner.
+This means that if the downstream target system experiences performance fluctuations or becomes unavailable, it can potentially impact the stability of the RisingWave instance.
+However, sink decoupling can be implemented to address this issue.

+Sink decoupling introduces a buffering queue between a RisingWave sink and the downstream system.
+This buffering mechanism helps maintain the stability and performance of the RisingWave instance, even when the downstream system is temporarily slow or unavailable.

 The `sink_decouple` session variable can be specified to enable or disable sink decoupling.
 The default value for the session variable is `default`.

 To enable sink decoupling for all sinks created in the sessions, set `sink_decouple` as `true` or `enable`.